marklister/product-collections/README.md

 #product-collections
 ===============

 A simple, strongly typed framework for working with 2D data in scala.
 CollSeq is in essence a spreadsheet like data structure that you can manipulate as a scala collection.
+Take a look at [product-collections-example](https://github.com/marklister/product-collections-example) which really only has about a dozen lines of source code.

 ##Using CollSeq